George S. Jeffrey House

 George Jeffrey (1830-1906) was a leading activist on the state and national level for civil, economic, and political rights and equality for African Americans.
 He was president of The Lincoln Colored People’s Association of Meriden from 1878 to 1886.
 The Lincoln Club was established both to honor Abraham Lincoln and to work to advance civil rights and equality of opportunity for African Americans.
 His single greatest achievement was spearheading the campaign that led to the Connecticut General Assembly in 1887 passing into law “An Act to prevent Discrimination by Life Insurance Companies Against Persons of Color.”
 Jeffrey was a man of stature and influence among African American members of the Republican Party, as demonstrated by his activities at the Republican National Convention of 1880.
 The house at 66 Hillside Avenue is the only surviving property known to be associated with George Jeffrey.

 Which leads me to the other thing this made me think about.
-I research the life insurance industry for work and we produce reports on racial differences in consumer behavior.
-Did you know that the highest ownerships of “life insurance products” are African-Americans?
-But what’s interesting about that is that the large majority of those products are rather terrible “end of life” services like coffin and funeral expenses and nothing else.
+I perform research for the life insurance industry for work and we produce reports on racial differences in consumer behavior.
+Did you know that the highest ownership of “life insurance products” are African-Americans?
+But what’s interesting about that is that the large majority of those products are small policy “end of life” services like coffin and funeral expenses and nothing else.
 These types of insurance products are heavily marketed to the black community and quite frankly, they are not such great products.
 (For a little bit more in premium, a purchaser can get a LOT more benefit from life insurance.)

 Oh, I could write more, but that would just get weird